Add data to a composite index

 - At the top of the statistics panel, click Calculate.

 Several types of statistics are calculated for each of the indicators.
-Before you explore the results, you will freeze the Alias column.
+Before you explore the results, you'll freeze the Alias column.

-- In the statistics panel, right-click Alias and click Freeze/Unfreeze.
+- In the statistics panel, right-click Alias and choose Freeze/Unfreeze.

 The Alias column is now locked to the side of the table.